tiraboschi/cluster-kube-descheduler-operator/README.md

 this profile is not expected to be combined with other profiles unless all profiles are expected to operate over the same set of nodes.

+This profile, by default, deploys the soft-tainter component to dynamically set/remove soft taints according to the same criteria used for load aware descheduling.
+In case of load-aware descheduling we can potentially have a relevant asymmetry between the descheduling and successive scheduling decisions.
+The soft taints set by the descheduler soft-tainter act as a hint for the scheduler to mitigate this asymmetry and foster a quicker convergence.
+The SoftTainter component can be eventually disabled with the KubevirtRelieveAndMigrateSoftTainter Profile Customizations.

 The profile exposes the following customization:
 - `devLowNodeUtilizationThresholds`: Sets experimental thresholds for the LowNodeUtilization strategy.
 - `devActualUtilizationProfile`: Enable load-aware descheduling.
 - `devDeviationThresholds`: Have the thresholds be based on the average utilization.
-- `devEnableSoftTainter`: Have the operator deploying the soft-tainter component to dynamically set/remove soft taints according to the same criteria used for load aware descheduling.
-Scheduling and descheduling decisions are in general fully independent.
-In case of load-aware descheduling we can potentially have a relevant asymmetry between the descheduling and successive scheduling decisions.
-The soft taints set by the descheduler soft-tainter act as a hint for the scheduler to mitigate this asymmetry and foster a quicker convergence.
+- `KubevirtRelieveAndMigrateSoftTainter`: Control if the profile will trigger the deployment of the soft-tainter component.
+Enabled by default.

 ### EvictPodsWithPVC
 By default, the operator prevents pods with PVCs from being evicted.
 Enabling this